 All meals will be cooked on fires, so there will be ample opportunity to help with cooking.
 Cooking methods will vary, these may include baking in embers, steaming, kebab, frying in large skillets, boiling and ground ovens.

 You will be guided around the woodland, learning how to identify trees, gain knowledge of how they can be used. depending on the season, we will also forage for a few edibles to add a little variety to our meals and or make a herbal brew!

 One of the benefits of this course is the opportunity to share thoughts and ideas with other leaders as you set up your shelters, cook meals and share a cuppa around the campfire.
 This course, by popular demand has been extended to a full weekend, to provide more practice time and additional skills sessions e.g. knife sharpening!

 Fantastic food, loved learning more ways to start a fire, enjoyed learning about knives and actually making useful things – many thanks, loved it all

-Currently there are no scheduled courses specifically for youth leaders – you may like to consider the Introduction to Bushcraft course which has dates scheduled – thank you!
+Currently there are no scheduled courses specifically for youth leaders – but to gain the same skills and a similar experience, you can attend the Bushcraft 101 course!